ebalogun01/TemperatureGAN/README.md

 - Use requirements.txt to create a conda repository.
 - Simply set the config.json files to point to data files and results directory.
 Set hyperparameters and set up training session.
 - Go to master.py and run the file.
 - Repository includes pre-trained models that can be used to generate samples.
-Refer to notebook for steps to do this.
+Notebook for steps to do this is work in progress, will update soon.
 - Repository does not include data because data files are large.
 Find training data [here](https://data.mendeley.com/datasets/9k892pzkfx/1).

+## Contact
+If you have any questions, feel free to contact me at ebalogun[AT]stanford[DOT]edu